oprypin/crystal-imgui/docs/index.md

 ### ::: ImGui.set_next_frame_want_capture_mouse

  Override io.WantCaptureMouse flag next frame (said flag is left for your application to handle, typical when true it instucts your app to ignore inputs).
-This is equivalent to setting "io.WantCaptureMouse = want_capture_mouse;" after the next [`ImGui.new_frame`][] call.
+This is equivalent to setting "io.WantCaptureMouse = want_capture_mouse;" after the next [`new_frame`][ImGui.new_frame] call.

 ## Clipboard Utilities

-- Also see the [`ImGui.log_to_clipboard`][] function to capture GUI into clipboard, or easily output text data to the clipboard.
+- Also see the [`log_to_clipboard`][ImGui.log_to_clipboard] function to capture GUI into clipboard, or easily output text data to the clipboard.

 ### ::: ImGui.get_clipboard_text